 Instruction will be conducted using a mix of video modules and live sessions using video conferencing, with your classmates, instructors and guest experts.
 You’ll need to purchase an e-book version of The Data Journalist, by Vallance-Jones and Mckie.

 You’ll need a Kobo device, or you can download the Kobo app to your computer or mobile device in order to use the version linked above.
 You will also need an internet-connected computer, either PC or Mac and a copy of Microsoft Excel (Chromebooks will not work and the Apple Numbers spreadsheet will not be sufficient).
 Everything else will be done using open-source tools or in the cloud.
-Before the school begins, you will receive instructions for downloading software.
+Before the school begins, you will receive instructions for downloading any software.

 Note that there are limited spots at the student/freelance/small outlet price.
 Students must prove eligibility with a letter from their school (see signup form for details).
 To establish freelance status, please send a list of links to at least five stories published by professional media organizations within the past six months to email@example.com (personal blogs to do not qualify and determination of qualifying freelance status will be at the sole discretion of the King’s data school).